Taliban

-The Taliban, (Note: /'taelᵻbaen, 'ta:lᵻba:n/; طَالِبَانْ) which also refers to itself by its state name, the Islamic Emirate of Afghanistan, (Note: Also referred to as Taliban Islamic Movement or Islamic Movement of Taliban.) is an Afghan political and militant organization with an ideology comprising elements of the Deobandi movement of Islamic fundamentalism and Pashtun nationalism.
-It ruled approximately 90% of Afghanistan from 1996 to 2001, before it was overthrown by an American invasion after the September 11 attacks carried out by the Taliban's ally al-Qaeda.
+The Taliban, (Note: /'taelᵻbaen, 'ta:lᵻba:n/; طَالِبَانْ) officially known as the Islamic Movement of Taliban, (Note: د طالبانو اسلامي غورځنګ; also transliterated as the Tahrik-e-Islami'a Taliban or Talibano Islami Tahrik) also referring to itself by the name of the government it operates, the Islamic Emirate of Afghanistan, is the ruling government and religious organization of Afghanistan, as well as a militant organization with an ideology comprising elements of the Deobandi movement of Islamic fundamentalism and Pashtun nationalism.
+It is de facto the sole legal political force in the country, and rejects the principle of democratic participation in its decision making, considering political parties to be un-Islamic.
+It governs and operates centrally under a supreme leader with unlimited power who issues fatwas serving both as law and religious instruction.
+It ruled approximately 90% of Afghanistan from 1996 to 2001, before it was overthrown by an American-led invasion after the September 11 attacks carried out by the Taliban's ally al-Qaeda.
 Following a 20-year insurgency and the departure of coalition forces, the Taliban recaptured Kabul in August 2021, overthrowing the Islamic Republic, and now controls all of Afghanistan.
 The Taliban has been condemned for restricting human rights, including women's rights to work and have an education, and for the persecution of ethnic minorities.
 It is designated as a terrorist organization by several countries, and the Taliban government is largely unrecognized by the international community.

-The Taliban emerged in 1994 as a prominent faction in the Afghan Civil War and largely consisted of students from the Pashtun areas of east and south Afghanistan, who had been educated in traditional Islamic schools (madāris).
-Under the leadership of Mullah Omar, the movement spread through most of Afghanistan, shifting power away from the Mujahideen warlords.
-In 1996, the group established the First Islamic Emirate of Afghanistan.
-The Taliban's government was opposed by the Northern Alliance militia, which seized parts of northeast Afghanistan and maintained international recognition as a continuation of the Islamic State of Afghanistan.
+The Taliban emerged in 1994 as a prominent faction in the Second Afghan Civil War (1992–1996) and largely consisted of warlords from the Pashtun areas of eastern and southern Afghanistan.
+Under the leadership of Mullah Omar, the movement spread through most of Afghanistan, shifting power away from the Islamic State of Afghanistan, as well as other Mujahideen militants.
+The Taliban seized Kabul in 1996 and established the First Islamic Emirate of Afghanistan that was opposed by the Northern Alliance, which maintained international recognition as a continuation of the Islamic State.